 Piya Basanti re, kaahe sataaye?
 Aaja…

-You didn’t just read these words, you sang them, didn’t you?
+You didn’t just read those words, you sang them, didn’t you?
 Just humming these lyrics is enough to give you max feels and take you back in time.
 While the vocals by Ustaad Sultan Khan and K.S.
-Chithra spoke to the romantics in all of us, the stunning pair of Nauheed Cyrusi and Donovan Wodehouse kept us hooked to the video.
+Chithra spoke to the romantic in all of us, the stunning pair of Nauheed Cyrusi and Donovan Wodehouse kept us hooked to the video.

 You can watch the Piya Basanti tribute here:

 We took this opportunity to speak to Nauheed about the tribute and also the original number.
 Here are some excerpts from our conversation:

 It’s been over 20 years since the iconic original song came out.
 What made you want to be a part of this beautiful tribute and how was it shooting for it?